 If your dog is biting himself or scratching excessively, or has repeated infections in his ears, eyes, anal glands or on his skin, and loss of fur, I would advise a visit to the vet to discuss having your dog allergy-tested.
-Once you know what you are up against you can exclude these things from his diet and hid environment to make life easier for him.
+Once you know what you are up against you can exclude these things from his diet and his environment to make life easier for him.

 Food intolerance may be the underlying cause of many of the health problems in animals.
-We have found this in Fin who is allergic to many and various stimuli.
+We have found this in Fin who was allergic to many and various stimuli.
 Adverse reactions to ingredients in the diet may well be one of the most common but least recognised causes of ill-health both in pets and humans.
 In theory, any dietary ingredient can cause an intolerance.
 In practice, protein (e.g. beef, lamb) dairy (e.g. milk) or carbohydrate (e.g. wheat, rice) sources are the most likely causes although chemical additives such as food colourings, yeast and preservatives can cause a reaction.
-All the above apply to Fin, resulting in inflammation and sensitivity of the skin, constant ear and eye infections, and loss of nearly all his fur.
+All the above applied to Fin, resulting in inflammation and sensitivity of the skin, constant ear and eye infections, and loss of nearly all his fur.

 Understanding and recognising dietary intolerance is not helped by pet food legislation which allows pet food manufacturers to declare ingredients such as “animal derivatives and cereals” rather than naming the actual ingredients.
 This means that you cannot know precisely what you are feeding and the ingredients can be changed at will, without notice.
-There are, however a few manufacturers eg Burns, who list all their ingredients and inform clients of any changes to be made.

 In general, adverse reactions to food can be divided into those which act through the immune system (allergy) and those which do not (intolerance).
 Although the mechanisms of the two are different, the symptoms are indistinguishable.
 Signs of intolerance (symptoms) vary widely and are not well understood or documented.
 A reaction can be instantaneous or delayed, even for several days.
 It can be mild and ill-defined causing signs of ill-health such as lethargy, loss of appetite, abdominal pain, stiffness, failure to thrive, unpleasant body odours, bad breath, discharge from orifices and so on.